Is this program right for you?

 It is important to mention on the on-line reservation that you are a UCM-exchange student.
 You can make this reservation as soon as you've sent in the application form.
 Once you have been accepted officially as an exchange student, your reservation at the Guesthouse will be approved by UCM and will be definite.

-Arrival directions can be found on the Web site under Arrival Directions.
+Arrival directions can be found similar to Housing, under Arrival, Pick Up, & Buddy.
 Students should arrive, at the latest, the day before orientation starts.
 Universalis, UCM's students union, organizes a pick-up service from the railway station in Maastricht.
 You will be contacted in advance to supply them with your arrival details.
 Universalis will also give you information about where and when to report for the orientation program.